When did the idea of a direct conversation with another become so problematic?

 Responses like these suggest a desire to escape the burdens of acquiring the essential rudiments of what psychologists sometimes call social intelligence, meaning the ability to navigate through many essential and unavoidable relationships that unfold in real time.

 It has always been true that some conversations are difficult.
-But this kind of face-work is also the essential work required for a rich and fulfilling life.
+But this kind of face-work is also the essential work of a complex adult life.
 As Turkle notes,

 Many of the things we all struggle with in love and work can be helped by conversation.
 Without conversation, studies show that we are less empathic, less connected, less creative and fulfilled.
 We are diminished, in retreat.
 But to generations that grew up using their phones to text and messages, these studies may be describing losses they don't feel.
 They didn't grow up with a lot of face-to-face talk.